+Since 2020, together with my colleague Thomas Finkbeiner, I have been publishing the German Sign Language Calendar at Helmut Buske Verlag.
 Since March 2017, I am working together with Prof. Markus Steinbach in the editing of the journal „Linguistische Berichte“.

 In February 2017, I successfully passed the defence of my doctoral thesis entitled „Lexical Nonmanuals in German Sign Language (DGS).
-An Empirical and Theoretical Investigation.“ Besides the articulation with the hands, nonmanuals such as facial expressions, movements of the head and torso fulfil various functions in sign languages.
+An Empirical and Theoretical Investigation.“ Besides the hands, nonmanuals such as facial expressions, movements of the head and torso fulfil various functions in sign languages.
 In differentiation to gestural, emotional and grammatical units, it is an interesting research question which role these markers play as lexical parts of signs.
 With three empirical studies and an investigation using the Facial Action Coding System (FACS, Ekman et al. 2002), I analysed this question in detail within my doctoral thesis.

 Between 2006 and 2012, I studied German Philology and History for a bachelor’s and master’s degree at the Georg-August-University of Göttingen.
 In addition, I successfully completed a semester abroad in Italy at the University of Bergamo in 2010/11.
-In the course of the master program, my enthusiasm for sign languages was aroused and I decided to focus on sign language linguistics.

 I am happy about any further insight into the world of sign languages that I can gain by doing research on the linguistic structures and by interacting with deaf signers.